techiediaries/techiediaries/_posts/drafts/angular-9/2020-01-09-angular-9-basics-by-example-tutorial.md

 ---
-layout: post
+layout: bpost
 title: "Angular 9 Basics Tutorial by Example"
 image: "images/content/angular.png"
-excerpt: "In this tutorial, you will learn to build your first Angular 8 application from scratch."
+excerpt: "In this tutorial, you will learn to build your first Angular 8 application from scratch"
+date:  2020-03-12
 categories: angular
-tags : [  drafts ]
+tags : [  angular ]
 ---

 In this tutorial, we'll build a web application with Angular 9.
 Meanwhile, we'll learn about the fundamental concepts which you will need to know to do front-end web development with Angular, such as: